241abhishek/multi-agent-RL-herding/README.md

 ```

 Look at [`herdingtrain_multi.py`](herdingtrain_multi.py) to understand and modify training configurations.
 The script uses Vectorized Environments to run mutiple instances of the agent simultaneosly.
 This increases the data collection rate speeding up the training process.

+### Control Modes for the Shepherd in the Simulation
+The simulation provides four distinct control modes for shepherds:
+- Wheel Mode: Directly control the left and right wheel velocities, offering granular control over the robot’s movement.
+- Vector Mode: Specify a heading vector and speed for shepherds, simplifying control while still adhering to the physics of differential drive systems.
+- Point Mode: Specify a destination point on the map, and the simulation calculates appropriate wheel velocities to navigate the shepherd toward the target, abstracting low-level control.
+- Multi Mode: This mode is used when evaluating a model trained for a single shepherd-single sheep on multiple agents using the attention swithing mehanism.
+See [website post](https://abhishek-sankar.com/multi-agent-rl/) for more info.